 With that said, as a parent and as a mom, I find it right to share my learnings with you.
 You know, sharing is caring, right?
 I find myself obliged to help fellow parents especially moms understand what potty training is all about, and what are the different kinds of potty training methods available out there.

-First thing first, before we tackle about potty training methods that you can use, let me first discuss with you some important things that you should take note before you start potty training your kid.
+Now, before we move on tacking about potty training methods that you can use, let me first discuss with you some important things that you should take note before you start potty training your kid.

 I mentioned a while ago that ideally when the baby hits 18 months, parents should start to train him or her on how to use the potty.
 However, as you know, every kid is different.
 Every child has his or her own timeline.
 Not because my baby learned how to use the potty at 18 months, your baby needs to learn at the same age as well.